Join the Storen Financial Team

-Storen Financial has been serving the Central Indiana and surrounding areas since 1966 with two locations in Brownsburg and Zionsville.
-Storen specializes in Financial Planning managing over $150MM in assets.
-In addition, we provide tax preparation for individuals, businesses, and trusts and is one of the largest tax preparation firms in Indiana.
+Storen Financial has been serving the Central Indiana and surrounding areas since 1966 and has office locations in Brownsburg and Zionsville.
+Storen specializes in Financial Planning managing over $115M in assets.
+In addition, we provide tax preparation for individuals, businesses, and trusts and are one of the largest tax preparation firms in Indiana.
 Annually our firm completes over 5000 tax returns.
-Firmly rooted in the community, Storen and its employees support sport teams, parks, not for profit organizations, individuals and the local school system with donations and time.
-Storen employs 17 full time employees and grows to over 30 employees during the tax season.
+Firmly rooted in the community, Storen and its employees support local parks, not for profit organizations, individuals and the local school system with donations and time.
+Storen employs 23 full time employees and grows to over 30 employees during the tax season.
 Learn more about us here.

 Small Business and Individual Tax Accountant We are looking for a self-motivated tax accountant to work with small businesses and individuals.
 The ideal candidate would be a self-starter with strong attention to detail with a desire to help small business owners grow...